tarvainen/serial-monitor/README.md

 and also to write your own message back there.
 Since now all messages are separated by newline character and all the data is handled as basic strings.

+You may exit the monitoring console by pressing 'esc' or 'ctrl + c'.

 ## TODO
 * Allow using custom parser
 * Allow writing raw bytes in some way